E-Bike/E-Scooter Accident Claims*

 Special Damages

-Special damages are out of pocket expenses incurred as a result of the e-bike accident, for example, loss of earnings (if you are out of work), medical bills, and added travel costs as a result of the accident (for example, travel to and from the hospital).
+Special damages are out of pocket expenses incurred as a result of the e-bike/e-scooter accident, for example, loss of earnings (if you are out of work), medical bills, and added travel costs as a result of the accident (for example, travel to and from the hospital).
 Learn more about Special Damages.

 Material Damages